 Arne M. Sorenson, a director of Walmart, is the president and chief operating officer and a director of Marriott International, Inc. ("Marriott").
 During fiscal 2011, Walmart paid or reimbursed payments made to Marriott and its subsidiaries in the amount of approximately \$9.0 million for hotel, lodging, and related services, and Walmart received payments of approximately \$2.3 million from Marriott for purchases of merchandise from Walmart.
-Walmart anticipates that it will continue to purchase hotel, lodging, and related services from Walmart during fiscal 2012.
+Walmart anticipates that it will continue to purchase hotel, lodging, and related services from Marriott and Marriott will continue to purchase merchandise from Walmart during fiscal 2012.